wanghaisheng/responsive-landing-page-starter/content/blog/en/creating-a-phone-status-checker-with-nexmo-and-php-dr.md

 ## Creating the Application

 Before we can write any code, we need to set up a Voice Application.
 The Voice Application handles security and URL webhooks.

-We can create an application from our user dashboard [here](https://dashboard.nexmo.com/voice/create-application).
-If you have not got a Nexmo user account, you can create one [here](https://dashboard.nexmo.com/sign-up?utm_source=DEVELOPER_SPOTLIGHT&utm_medium=github&utm_campaign=https://github.com/liamh101/nexmo-article).
+<sign-up></sign-up>

 For what we’re doing we will need an Application Name, an Event URL, and to generate a Public/Private key pair.